kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 > The event "which reached a certain level" had to be reported to the police because of a strict internal policy of the developer company.

-They added that they it is very sad to hear that the suspect is such a young student who seemed to have good intentions based on his interviews in the media.
+They added that it is very sad to hear that the suspect is such a young student who seemed to have good intentions based on his interviews in the media.

 This is just insane.
 Arresting an ethical hacker for helping a company out?
 I'll write more about this topic a bit later,